SAP/spartacus-docs/_pages/dev/features/reorder.md

 title: Reorder
 ---

-The reorder feature allows you to create cart from an existing order.
+The reorder feature allows you to create cart from an existing order and is only available for the b2b channel.

 ## Requirements